Rakib44/Rakib44/README.md

 # Hi, I'm Rakib 👋

-- Exploring Tech
+- 🌱 Currently learning GitHub & Web Development
-- Interested in AI & Web
+- 🤖 Interested in AI and automation
+- 💻 Love working on real projects
-- From Bangladesh 🇧🇩
+- 🇧🇩 From Bangladesh

+## 🚀 Goals
+- Become a skilled developer
+- Work on real-world projects